jondlm/anx-codemod/README.md

 Updates all ES6 module imports from `lucid-ui` into path imports.

 ```
-import { Button } from 'lucid';
+import { Button } from 'lucid-ui';
 ```

 To

 ```
-import Button from 'lucid-ui/DataTablePanel';
+import Button from 'lucid-ui/Button';
 ```

 [jscodeshift]: https://github.com/facebook/jscodeshift